AlexPoiron/FirstModel/README.md

 ```sh
 jupyter-notebook
 ```
-If you want to laucn a specific book :
+If you want to launch a specific book :
 ```sh
 jupyter-notebook <notebook>.ipynb
 ```